NIFK14013U Tropical Forests, People, and Policies

 Tackle problems by collecting, analysing and evaluating appropriate qualitative and quantitative information and using it creatively

 Course material consists of selected scientific articles, book chapters, lecture notes, video clips, and slideshows.
 These are all accessible through the course homepage.

 Academic qualifications equivalent to a BSc degree is recommended.

 - 7,5 ECTS

 - Type of assessment

-- Continuous assessmentStudents are assessed according to: (i) their completion of exercises throughout the course, and (ii) through two teacher marked assignments (essays).
-The assignments are distributed electronically and answers must be submitted electronically.
-Completion of exercises and teacher marked assignments count 40% and 60% respectively towards the final mark.
+- Continuous assessmentStudents are assessed according to (i) their completion of exercises throughout the course, and (ii) through two teacher commented essays.
+The essays are distributed and submitted electronically.
+Completion of exercises and essays count 40% and 60% respectively towards the final mark.